hurlycabalan/Soc-Investigation/TL-Series/TL-03-Network-Driven/README.md

 PaloAlto alone = "suspicious traffic."
 PaloAlto + CrowdStrike + Okta = "active attacker, active takeover, escalate now."
 The kill chain only becomes visible when you follow the evidence across vendors.

 ### What I Got Wrong
-- Initially assumed LSASS claim was unconfirmed — needed to learn CrowdStrikeDetections schema (`DetectionId contains "srv"`) before finding the evidence
+- Initially assumed LSASS claim was unconfirmed — needed to learn CrowdStrikeDetections schema (`DetectionId contains "srv"`) before finding evidence
 - Used wrong field name (`Device` instead of `ActorUserId` in OktaV2_CL) — schema check first next time
+- Lateral movement method to srv-file01 stated as confirmed but evidence only proves LSASS was dumped there — exact path remains unconfirmed

 ### Interview Q&A

 **Q: How did you identify this as a True Positive and not a vulnerability scanner?**
 A: Three factors: (1) report.exe had rare GlobalPrevalence — a legitimate scanner would be a known tool.
-(2) The C2 callbacks on port 443 to external IPs confirmed outbound communication — scanners don't call home.
+(2) Outbound sessions on port 443 to external IPs are consistent with C2 behavior — scanners don't call home.
 (3) LSASS dump + Okta privilege escalation confirmed active attacker behavior, not scheduled scanning.

 **Q: Why did you pivot to Okta?**
 A: LSASS credential dumping on srv-file01 means credentials were harvested.
 The logical question is: were those credentials used anywhere else?
 Okta is the identity provider — if stolen creds were replayed, that's where we'd see it.
 The 12 Okta events confirmed the attacker moved from on-prem to cloud identity.